PeppeL-G/course-material/src/lectures/report-writing/README.md

 * Crossing the road is dangerous.
 * Waiting (in line, at a bus stop, at the traffic lights, etc.) is boring AND a waste of time (two problems in one).
-* Leaving the children home alone is dangerous (parents are worried both about the house and their children).
+* Leaving the children home alone is dangerous (parents are worried about both the house and their children).
 * Communicating with someone not speaking your language is hard.
 * Remembering when Arsenal plays their next game is hard, and it changes after each game.
 * Contacting all players in a hockey team (to notify them of cancelled matches, changed practice hours, etc.) is hard/time consuming.
 * Knowing what is cheap and what is expensive in a grocery store is hard.

-If you can't come up with a problem on your own, simply ask a friend or a company about problems they're having, and then you have a project to solve that problem.
+If you can't come up with a problem on your own, simply ask a friend or a company about problems they're having, and then you can try to solve that problem as your project.

-When you have identified a problem to solve, you need to analyze the problem in depth to get a better understanding of it, so you know things like:
+When you have identified the problem to solve, you need to analyze the problem in depth to get a better understanding of it, so you know things like:

 * Who are having the problem?
-* What is characteristic for those having the problem?
+* What is characteristic of those having the problem?
 E.g.:
     * Are they rich?
     * Do they live in big cities?
     * Are they old?
     * Do they all have driver licenses?
+    * How much time are they willing to invest to solve the problem? (e.g. 15 minutes to learn how to use a new app?)
     * Etc.
 * When are they having the problem?
 * How does the problem impact the rest of their lives?
 * Etc.

-To analyse the problem in depth could be a big project itself taking many months, but let us keep things minimal here (you don't have time to do a proper analyze of the project in depth for the project works you do in school) and move on.
+Analyzing the problem in depth could be a big project itself taking many months, but let us keep things minimal here (you don't have time to do a proper analyze of the project in depth for the project you do in school) and move on.

 ### The solution
 When you have a good understanding of the problem, you need to come up with a solution to the problem.
 What the solution looks like do of course depends on what the problem is, but in our case the solution will always involve the creation of software.
-For example, if the problem is *My children has grown up and now I have a lot of small clothes no one in the family can use*, then maybe the solution could be to create a website where people can sell their clothes to others.
+For example, if the problem is *My children has grown up and now I have a lot of small clothes no one in the family can use*, then maybe the solution could be to create a website where people can sell their clothes online to others.

 Often you don't only come up with one solution, but many different solutions (coming up with different solutions could be a project itself taking many months), and then you continue to work with the solution you think is the most promising one.
-When you do, you need to be sure that the people having the problem really think that the solution you pick is a good solution they are willing to use (optimally willing to pay money for it 🤑).
+When you do, you need to be sure that the people having the problem really think that the solution you pick is a good solution they are willing to use (optimally willing to pay money for 🤑).
 You can compare your solution to existing solutions to see if your solution seems to be better.
-For example, parents might throw/give away their children clothes for free now, but with your solution they would get some money for the clothes, making them prefer your solution.
-Making a survey and asking the people having the problem is of course also a very good idea.
+For example, parents might now throw/give away their children clothes for free now, but with your solution they would get some money for the clothes, making them prefer your solution.
+Making a survey and asking the people having the problem if they think your solution is a good idea is of course a very smart thing to do.

 When you have decided which solution to go with, you need to realize it (in the previous example implement the website).
 When you're done realizing the solution, we'll for simplicity consider the project to be over.
 Real projects could however continue after this.
 For example, the following could also be part of the project: